Initiatives “On the Pitch”

 Run and organised by WWFC, the Centre is officially sanctioned by the FA to deliver safe and professionally organised footballing opportunities for girls aged 5-11 years of age, many of them new to organised football.
 Sessions are delivered by FA qualified and checked coaches, often assisted by more mature girls developing their coaching experience.

-Last year the Centre was one of the FA’s most successful locations.
+For the last 4 years we have been one of the FA’s most successful locations.

-2019 sessions will commence on Sunday 10th March at Woburn Village Playing Fields, Crawley Road, Woburn, MK17 9QD, and will run every Sunday from 10.30-12 Noon.
+This seasons sessions will commence on Sundays from Spring 2022 at Woburn Village Playing Fields, Crawley Road, Woburn, MK17 9QD.

 To find out more, email:- email@example.com